thevindu-w/clip_share_server/README.md

 **Note**: This section is optional if you prefer manually starting the server over automatically starting on login/reboot.

 To install the server to run on startup, use the corresponding installer script for your platform.
 The installer scripts are attached with the releases.
 They are also available in the [helper_tools/](https://github.com/thevindu-w/clip_share_server/tree/master/helper_tools) directory.
-You need to have the `clip_share` (or `clip_share.exe` on Windows) executable in the current working directory.
+The online installers will download the binaries automatically.
+If you are using the offline installers, you should have the `clip_share` (or `clip_share.exe` on Windows) executable in the current working directory.
 Run the interactive script and follow the instructions to install ClipShare.

 #### Linux and macOS